-- (b) In the case of an extensive rural boundary point, the class B distance in Table 7 may be increased to 1000 m if the survey is connected by vectors to one or more cadastral survey network marks. - (c) A survey that requires a witness mark under rule 7.3.2 must include a minimum of three witness marks if all boundaries are class A, or a minimum of four witness marks in other cases. - (d) Irrespective of (c), a boundary reinstatement survey must include a minimum of one witness mark.
+- (b) In the case of an extensive rural boundary point, the class B distance in Table 7 may be increased to 1000 m if the survey is connected by vectors to one or more cadastral survey network marks. - (c) A survey that requires a witness mark under rule 7.3.2 must include a minimum of three witness marks if all boundaries are class A, or a minimum of four witness marks if any boundaries are class B or C. - (d) Irrespective of (c), a boundary reinstatement survey must include a minimum of one witness mark.